angular/angular/aio/content/tutorial/index.md

-<h1 class="no-toc">Tutorial: Tour of Heroes</h1>
+<h1 class="no-toc">Tour of Heroes App and Tutorial</h1>

-This _Tour of Heroes_ tutorial provides a deep dive into the fundamentals of Angular.
-It shows you how to set up your local development environment and develop an app using the [Angular CLI tool](cli "CLI command reference").

 <div class="callout is-helpful">
-<header>Getting Started - Stackblitz</header>
+<header>Getting Started Tutorial</header>

-We recently introduced a [**new Getting Started**](getting-started) that leverages the [StackBlitz](https://stackblitz.com/) online development environment.
-We recommend the new Getting Started for anyone who wants to quickly learn the essentials of Angular, in the context of building an online store app.
-The new Getting Started covers the same major topics as this Tour of Heroes&mdash;components, template syntax, routing, services, and accessing data via HTTP&mdash;in a condensed format.
+If you're new to Angular, see the [**Getting Started tutorial.**](start) The Getting Started tutorial covers the same major topics as this Tour of Heroes&mdash;components, template syntax, routing, services, and accessing data via HTTP&mdash;in a condensed format, following the most current best practices.

+**This Tour of Heroes tutorial** is the conceptual basis for many examples in this documentation set.
+Reading this introduction page provides sufficient context for working with those examples.
+You do not need to do this tutorial to understand those other examples.
+The Tour of Heroes tutorial is maintained here for context and continuity.

 </div>

+This _Tour of Heroes_ tutorial provides an introduction to the fundamentals of Angular.
+It shows you how to set up your local development environment and develop an app using the [Angular CLI tool](cli "CLI command reference").

 In this _Tour of Heroes_ tutorial, you will build an app that helps a staffing agency manage its stable of heroes.